COVID-19 in SC: Demographic update

 GRAPHICS:

-Of note, the age group with the most prevalence of infection has a death rate of only 9%.
-The majority of deaths occur in those ages 71-80.
+Of note, the age group with the most prevalence of infection has a death rate of only 8.2%.
+The majority of deaths occur in those over 81 years old.
 Over half of all reported COVID-19 related deaths were in individuals over 71 years old.
+However, the average age of patients that died of COVID-19 related causes is 74.5.

-Other notable findings include DHEC’s report that based upon data collected between April 3 and 23, 378 healthcare workers statewide have tested positive for COVID-19.
+Other notable findings include DHEC’s report that based upon data collected between April 3 and 23, 588 healthcare workers statewide have tested positive for COVID-19.
+This is a 210 person increase from last week’s report.

-DHEC concluded that overall, available data suggests that 73% of individuals diagnosed with COVID-19 have recovered, while 27% remain ill.
+DHEC concluded that overall, available data suggests a 78% recovery rate for patients diagnosed with COVID-19.
 DHEC’s criteria for recovery is as follows:

 - Hospitalized individuals: No reported adverse outcome as of >32 days since onset of illness.